 Coconino Community College continues to play a significant role in the lives of individuals throughout the County who seek affordable training and higher education opportunities.
 It is important that the citizens of Coconino County understand that the College's educational services are directly tied to limited funding sources, and the College is continually working to generate new revenue while maintaining its remarkable efficiency.

-The College has remained viable through a proactive approach to planning and following through with difficult decisions.
 This report is another testament to CCC's outstanding stewardship of public tax dollars while keeping student success as the heart and purpose of our institution.

 Sincerely,

 Dr. Eric A. Heiser

 President

 Coconino Community College